Mottelz/AdventOfCode2023/README.md

 # Advent of Code 2023

 Another year.
-Another attempts.
+Another attempt.
 Let's see how far I get this year. :)